 Allopurinol is an effective uric-acid lowering therapy, but it has a number of side effects and interactions with other medicines.

 Dermatological side effects of allopurinol range from a mild morbilliform eruption (measles-like rash, which resolves when the drug is discontinued) to Stevens-Johnson syndrome / toxic epidermal necrolysis and drug hypersensitivity syndrome.
 Drug hypersensitivity syndrome is rare but potentially very severe.
 It usually occurs within the first 6 weeks of therapy but some cases have been reported up to 12 weeks after starting allopurinol.

 The dose of allopurinol should start low at 100mg daily.
 The dose should be increased every 3-4 weeks, while monitoring blood urate level – aiming for a fall of under 0.04 mmol/L each month and eventual level below 0.36 mmol/L. Some patients may require doses of 600 to 900 mg daily to achieve this.
 The dose should be lower in those with kidney disease.

-Febuxostat is a new medication for gout that may be used to reduce urate levels in patients with poor kidney function or intolerant of allopurinol.
+Febuxostat (trade name Adenuric®) is a new medication for gout that may be used to reduce urate levels in patients with poor kidney function or intolerant of allopurinol.
 Phase III clinical trials have reported febuxostat to be more effective than allopurinol at a dose of 300mg.
 It is funded in New Zealand for treatment–resistant patients or those unsuitable for allopurinol, with Special Authority criteria.